 Cameras aiding in the fight against crime

-With about 32,000 cameras installed across our bus and rail system, our surveillance camera network is one of the most comprehensive among U.S. transit agencies.
+With more than 33,000 cameras installed across our bus and rail system, our security camera network is one of the most comprehensive among U.S. transit agencies.
 Every day these cameras serve as an invaluable tool for police and their investigation into crimes committed either on or near CTA properties.

 About our camera network

 - Every rail station is equipped with multiple, high-definition surveillance cameras.

 - In 2011, we more than doubled the size of our camera network under an aggressive and unprecedented effort to install more than 1,800 additional cameras in rail stations and platform in less than six months.